atoledo1/atoledo1/README.md

   <img src=https://user-images.githubusercontent.com/61773059/108450190-5c707980-722a-11eb-914e-74c029a1f6af.jpg>
 </p>

-⦾ I approach web development from an interdisciplinary perspective in order to deliver innovative solutions
+⦾ I approach web development from an interdisciplinary perspective to reach innovative solutions

 ⦾ My background in research is a valuable tool for solving complex problems and finding unexplored ideas for future development

+⦾ I'm always looking for new challenges and learning experiences

 ⦾ Producing high quality intuitive applications is my main goal as a developer

-⦾ I'm always looking for new challenges and learning experiences

 ⦾ I'm passionate about making valuable contributions and solving problems